yuqianglianshou/mazanoke_ice/README.md

 ## Features

-- 🚀 **Optimizes Images Instantly In Your Browser**
+- 🚀 **Optimizes Images Instantly in Your Browser**
   - Adjust image quality.
   - Set a target file size.
   - Set max dimensions to limit width/height.
-  - Paste images and files directly from your clipboard.
+  - Paste images directly from your clipboard.
   - Convert between `JPG`, `PNG`, and `WebP`.
     - Also supports conversion from `HEIC`, `AVIF`, `GIF`, `SVG`.
 - 🌍 **Installable Web App**